efemberg11/GeoModel_rmakhman/README.md

 make install
 ```

-After compilation, you should apply a temporary fix:
+After compilation, you should apply two temporary fixes:

 ```
+install_name_tool -add_rpath ../install/lib ../install/bin/gmex  # this is a temporary fix
-export GXPLUGINPATH=/usr/local/lib/gxplugins # this is a temporary fix
+export GXPLUGINPATH=../install/lib/gxplugins # this is a temporary fix
 ```

 Then, you can run your local copy of `gmex` with: